Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Colour corrections and unit conversions for Planck /HFI, ACT, SPT, and Herschel /SPIRE

 \subsection{Unit conversions (tSZ, K$_{\mathrm CMB}$, MJy sr$^{-1}$)}

-In unit conversion, data are presented in a different unit, but remain consistent with a given SED (e.g., MJy sr$^{-1}$ can be expressed as an equivalent brightness in K).
+In unit conversion, data are presented in a different unit, but remain consistent with a given SED (e.g. MJy sr$^{-1}$ can be expressed as an equivalent brightness in K).
 With colour correction, data are expressed with respect to a different assumed SED at the same reference frequency.
 Changing from K$_{\mathrm CMB}$ to MJy sr$^{-1}$ with a different spectral index involves both a unit conversion and a colour correction.
-We give some unit conversions for SPT, ACT and HFI in Table~\ref{unit_conv} and \ref{unit_conv_2}.
+We give some unit conversions for SPT, ACT, and HFI in Tables~\ref{unit_conv} and \ref{unit_conv_2}.
 Spectral responses are the official 2013 released ones for \textit{Planck}/HFI.
 For ACT and SPT, they have been provided by the teams.
 For SPT, we use the SPT-SZ bandpasses.

-\subsection{Converting CIB power spectra between HFI, ACT, SPT and SPIRE}
+\subsection{Converting CIB power spectra between HFI, ACT, SPT, and SPIRE}

-The purpose here is to convert the measurement through one bandpass into a measurement as it would be obtained through another bandpass (often close in frequency, e.g., HFI at 143\,GHz versus SPT at 150\,GHz).
-It means we want to find $K$ such that
+The purpose here is to convert the measurement through one bandpass into a measurement as it would be obtained through another bandpass (often close in frequency, e.g. HFI at 143\,GHz versus SPT at 150\,GHz).
+This means that we wish to find $K$ such that

-For ease of reading, lets write $I_1$ and $I_2$ the fiducial monochromatic flux densities from spectral response 1 and 2 (with the convention $\nu I_{\nu}=constant$) at their respective reference frequencies $\nu_1$ and $\nu_2$.
+For clarity, we write $I_1$ and $I_2$ the fiducial monochromatic flux densities from spectral response 1 and 2 (with the convention $\nu I_{\nu}=constant$) at their respective reference frequencies $\nu_1$ and $\nu_2$.
 Combining Eq.~\ref{cc_2} and \ref{cc_1} gives

-It then follows,
+It then follows